 on Betterment’s secure website

-Stash keeps the process of selecting investments fairly straightforward for each individual investor, starting with the personal information that is collected at the time is created.
-Through technology-based algorithms, Stash makes recommendations on a portfolio mix that best fits the investor’s needs.
-Currently, Stash provides access to more than 30 investment options, all of which are exchange-traded funds.
-The investments are hand-picked by Stash, based on criteria for the internal expense ratio, the historical performance, and risk profile.
+Stash keeps the process of selecting investments fairly straightforward for each individual investor Based on the answers that the users choose when registering, Stash makes recommendations on a portfolio mix that best fits the investor’s needs.
+Currently, Stash offers more than 400 ETFs3 and single stocks.

 on Stash’s secure website